betterscientificsoftware/bssw.io/Events/2025-03-RSE-CodeReview-Interview.md

 If you would like more information on this study, please contact Dr. Jeffrey Carver (carver@cs.ua.edu) or Dr. Nasir Eisty (nasireisty@boisestate.edu)

 <!---
-Publish: no
+Publish: yes
-Pinned: no
-Topics: Empirical Software engineering, Software Engineering, Peer code review, Research software Development
+Topics: Software Engineering, Peer code review, research software engineers
 --->